responsive-sk/hdm-boot/docs/PHPSTAN_COMPLETE_SUCCESS.md

 ## 🏅 Industry Recognition

-This achievement places MVA Bootstrap in the **top 1%** of PHP projects worldwide:
+This achievement places HDM Boot in the **top 1%** of PHP projects worldwide:

 - **PHPStan Level MAX** - Only achieved by elite projects
 - **Zero Errors** - Extremely rare accomplishment